afrorerexhaj/roast-my-github/README.md

 The AI prompt is constructed server-side in `artifacts/api-server/src/routes/roast/index.ts`.
 It includes:

 - The GitHub username
-- A list of up to 15 repos with name, language, star count, description, and whether it's a fork
+- A list of up to 15 repos with name, language, star count, description and whether it's a fork
 - Total repo count and fork count
 - Style-specific instructions injected per roast type